munificent/craftinginterpreters/book/statements-and-state.md

     scope.
 Otherwise, it creates the variable in the current function scope.

 *   In JavaScript, assignment modifies an existing variable in any enclosing scope, if found.
-If not, it implicitly creates a new variable *in the global scope*.
+If not, it implicitly creates a new variable in the *global* scope.

 The main advantage to implicit declaration is simplicity.
 There's less syntax and no "declaration" concept to learn.
 Users can just start assigning stuff and